-Sand conditioning in metal casting using plate heat exchange technology
+Sand conditioning in metal casting using plate heat exchangers

 The metal casting industry is rapidly changing in response to cost pressures, environmental drivers and new technology adoption.
 The expectation is that the metal casting business model will completely transform over the next few years.